quantstamp/InsightsNetwork_Review/README.md

 Symbolic execution (the Oyente tool) did not detect any vulnerabilities of types Parity Multisig Bug 2, Callstack Depth Attack, Timestamp Dependency, and Re-Entrancy Vulnerability.

 Oyente reported a potential Transaction-Ordering Dependence (TOD) attack between `recipient.transfer(amount)` (line 78 of function `transfer()`) and `selfdestruct(owner)` (line 84 of function `selfDestruct()`), however we believe this to be a benign issue.
 A concern is that the contract is destroyed before the transfer occurs.
 We do not consider this an issue since both methods may only be called by the contract owner.
-Furthermore, `selfDestruct()` requires that the balance is 0, transfer could not occur anyway.
+Furthermore, `selfDestruct()` requires that the balance is 0, therefore transfer could not occur anyway.

 Oyente reported that EVM code coverage is `99.6%`.
-The tool explore almost all the possible paths.
+The tool explored almost all the possible paths.

-Mythril tool reported that the a non-zero amount of Ether is sent to an address taken from function arguments in `recipient.transfer(amount)`  (line 78 of function `transfer()`).
-We believe this to be a false positive, since the function `transfer()` is protected by `onlyOwner` modifier.
+Mythril tool reported that a non-zero amount of Ether is sent to an address taken from function arguments in `recipient.transfer(amount)`  (line 78 of function `transfer()`).
+We believe this to be a false positive, since the function `transfer()` is protected by the modifier `onlyOwner`.

 # Recommendations